Your HRMS requirements guide and features list

 Under that simple four-letter acronym lie all kinds of HR technology systems, from the basic and solid to the absurdly complicated.
 When you’re trying to work out exactly what HRMS features your organization needs, the possibilities can seem endless.

-Our 2016 HRMS Project Software Project Survey found that more than 50% of organizations sourcing a new system are doing so for the first time.
+This 2021 HRIS project report found that companies, on average, spend $8,750 per each user of their system - that's a lot of money to spend on a system.
+Especially if you're selecting one for the first time, which according to report data, is the case for more than 50% of organizations sourcing a new system are doing so for the first time.
 The purpose of this guide is to walk you through the essential stages of HRMS requirements gathering, looking into what your organization and workforce actually need from an HR system, including a walk through the various available features and functions.

 - HRMS requirements gathering in-depth